sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

 <figcaption>Flot can show a static line chart well with just default options.</figcaption>
 </figure>

-It looks like we've done a good job of capturing and presenting the data statically, so we can move on the next phase.
+It looks like we've done a good job of capturing and presenting the data statically, so we can move on to the next phase.

 ### Step 5: Add the Controls